Who to include in hearing test programmes at work

 - A sales rep takes customers into the production area say twice a week every week for a couple of hours each time.
 That's more borderline and can depend on the actual noise levels - for example if it is only say 86 or 87dB(A) in there then their exposure is very low and you could omit them, whereas if it is 96 or 97dB(A) in there then they can get a good noise dose in a short time so include them.

-If you have agency staff there is a separate guide on how the health surveillance parts of the Noise Regs apply to them here.
+If you have agency staff there is a separate guide on how the health surveillance parts of the Noise Regs apply to them here, but basically the Agency is the employer so it is up to them to test their staff.

 Many employers just include everyone and treat it as a perk for those who work in quiet areas, with the distinction being that if someone works in a high noise are then they have to attend for a hearing test, while if someone works in a quiet area the choice to whether to take up the offer or not is up to them.